cdktf/cdktf-provider-googlebeta/docs/googleFolder.java.md

 The resource name of the parent Folder or Organization.
 Must be of the form folders/{folder_id} or organizations/{org_id}.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.43.1/docs/resources/google_folder#parent GoogleFolder#parent}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.1.0/docs/resources/google_folder#parent GoogleFolder#parent}

+---

+##### `deletionProtection`<sup>Optional</sup> <a name="deletionProtection" id="@cdktf/provider-google-beta.googleFolder.GoogleFolder.Initializer.parameter.deletionProtection"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+When the field is set to true or unset in Terraform state, a terraform apply or terraform destroy that would delete the instance will fail.

+When the field is set to false, deleting the instance is allowed.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.1.0/docs/resources/google_folder#deletion_protection GoogleFolder#deletion_protection}

 ---